magic-lang/ooc-kean/README.md

 ## How to run
 To compile, you need the `magic` version of the [Rock compiler](https://github.com/magic-lang/rock).
 To make life easy, you might also want an editor with ooc/magic syntax highlighting support and a style enforcer.
 Those are available (for Ubuntu) at the [magic-tools repo](https://github.com/magic-lang/magic-tools#installation-ubuntu), which can also be used to automatically install (and update) rock.

 Tests can be run using the `test.sh` script.
-Compiling anything using this SDK requires the `--gc=off` flag to be passed along to `rock`.

 ## How to learn magic
 The above however target the original ooc language and are as such getting more and more outdated.
 A slightly more updated version is available [here](https://github.com/magic-lang/doc).
 We try our best to follow the `magic` style guide available also available there.